 This is the most obvious fail in a health inspection.
-Food-contact surfaces (like knifes, work tops and cooking equipment) may be soiled, and the chemical concentration, temperature, pH and hardness of water used to wash ware and utensils may be improperly set.
+Food-contact surfaces (like knives, work tops and cooking equipment) may be soiled, and the chemical concentration, temperature, pH and hardness of water used to wash ware and utensils may be improperly set.
 Washing equipment might also be incorrectly calibrated to provide effective cleaning and sanitizing.

 2. Equipment, utensils and surfaces are not adequately clean.

-This stands for the non-food contact surfaces too, which may become a haven for harmful bacteria and accidently come in contact with food.
+This stands for the non-food contact surfaces too, which may become a haven for harmful bacteria and accidentally come in contact with food.
 Their design is also significant, as is the way in which they are used by staff, but cleanliness and proper maintenance standards are essential.

 3. Facilities poorly installed, maintained and not clean.